| DIVORCE, CUSTODY AND FAMILY LAW FREQUENTLY ASKED QUESTIONS A word of caution: The following frequently asked questions are

 not have health insurance of your own, you may wish to consider electing to

-b.
+a continuation of your coverage under your spouse’s plan. b.
 While life insurance coverage for the benefit of a

 former spouse is not normally required, one or both of the parties may be